sysdiglabs/promcat-resources/resources/aws-elb/INSTALL.md

 ```

 ## Creating the credentials for the exporter
-Create a file $HOME/.aws/credentials as the following, substituting the values with your key and password:
+Create a `$HOME/.aws/credentials` file as follows.
+Substitute the values with your key and password:

 ```ini
 # CREDENTIALS FOR AWS ACCOUNT